Strange quark matter as dark matter: 40 years later, a reappraisal: A simple phenomenological model

 The stability of strangelets is highly dependent on their baryon number. \citet{Alcock:1985vc} suggest that strangelets, with a baryon number smaller than a critical one, evaporate completely in the Early Universe.
 Notice anyway that strangelets having a baryon number larger than the critical one undergo only a partial evaporation, and the final distribution of their sizes is therefore the result of this process.

 The mechanism of evaporation primarily involves the emission of nucleons from the strangelet.
-This process is regulated by various mechanisms, described in the following as outlined in \citet{Alcock:1985vc}, in particular: the thermal balance of the strangelet which cools down by the evaporation process itself and needs to be kept warm by neutrinos; the net-rate of emission of nucleons by an isolated strangelet; the increase in the re-absorption rate due to the presence of evaporated nucleons close to the surface of the strangelet; the opacity of the evaporated material to neutrinos.
-In more details:
+This process is regulated by various mechanisms, as outlined in \citet{Alcock:1985vc}, in particular: the thermal balance of the strangelet which cools down by the evaporation process itself and needs to be kept warm by neutrinos; the net-rate of emission of nucleons by an isolated strangelet; the increase in the re-absorption rate due to the presence of evaporated nucleons close to the surface of the strangelet; the opacity of the evaporated material to neutrinos.
+More in details:

 \begin{itemize} \item the primary consideration is the energy balance, which includes the cooling effects due to evaporation and neutrino emission, and the reheating effects from incoming neutrinos.
 The probability of neutrino absorption is contingent on the neutrino's mean free path $l(T)$, the strangelet size $r_s$ ($\propto A^{1/3}$), and the environment temperature $T$.
 If the size of the lump exceeds the mean free path of a neutrino, it becomes opaque to neutrinos and will emit them with a thermal spectrum.
 The energy emission rate of strangelets, determined by its surface temperature $T_s$, is given by: